gambitproject/gambit/doc/pyapi.rst

       number of ``actions`` at the new information set must be specified.
       The newly-inserted node takes the place of the node in the game tree, and the existing node becomes the first child of the new node.

+      :raises: :py:class:`gambit.UndefinedOperationError` when called with a :py:class:`gambit.Player` object and no actions, or actions < 1.
+      :raises: :py:class:`gambit.UndefinedOperationError` when called with a :py:class:`gambit.Infoset` object and with actions.
+      :raises: :py:class:`gambit.MismatchError` when called with objects from different games.

 .. py:class:: Strategies